VVUQ · Module 6 of 10

 - Solveutotal = √(0.0016 + 0.0009) = √0.0025 = 0.05.

 - CheckThe 3-4-5 combination gives exactly 0.05.
-The aleatory part (0.04) is the larger contributor, so most of the total is irreducible.
+The aleatory part (0.04) is the larger contributor, so most of the total would not be removed by additional information alone.

-- ConclusionThe total uncertainty is 0.05, of which the aleatory 0.04 cannot be reduced.
+- ConclusionThe total is 0.05.
+The aleatory 0.04 would not be reduced by more information alone, though process control, tighter tolerances, or a richer model could change or explain that variability.
 Knowing the split is the point of the classification.

 Worked example 2: how much can be reduced

-For that result (utotal = 0.05, with ua = 0.04 aleatory and ue = 0.03 epistemic), suppose enough data are gathered to eliminate the epistemic part.
-Find the remaining uncertainty and the percentage reduction.
+For that result (utotal = 0.05, with ua = 0.04 aleatory and ue = 0.03 epistemic), consider the idealized limiting case in which the epistemic contribution is reduced to a negligible value while the aleatory contribution remains 0.04.
+Find the remaining total and the percentage reduction.

 - ProblemFind the remaining uncertainty and reduction after removing the epistemic part, as in Figure 2.